PeachyDB-Inc/PeachyDB/examples/Readme.md

 Below is an explanation of the examples that are available with the clients.
 Once Server and Client Stack have been created, the user can invoke these tests on the Client EC2 Instances.

 ___IMPORTANT:___ Each AWS EC2 client Instance must run only a single client driver process.
 Multiple Client drivers running on a single AWS EC2 Instance is not supported.
 The Client driver is multi-threaded.
+This is true of client driver as well as any commands to modify the server stack.
+Such commands can not be run concurrently with a Client driver.

 ## Test 1
 `peachdb_client_cqldb.cpp`